MikeBas1029/Theme-Park-Database-Project/README.md

 > [!NOTE]
 > The `SSL_CERT` environment variable must be set in order to connect to the remote database on Azure.
 > Download the certificate from [here](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/how-to-connect-tls-ssl#download-the-public-ssl-certificate) and store it in your root directory.
-Then update the `SSL_CERT` variable to be the path to that certificate.
+Then update the `SSL_CERT` env variable in `.env` to be the path to that certificate.
+Nothing else is required.

 <h2>💻 Built with</h2>